ME EN 250

 Learning Outcome

-9. Present and interpret materials data through high-quality figures, tables, and discussion.
+10. Present and interpret the results of materials data through high-quality figures, tables and lab reports.